Game Preview: Solar Bears at Nailers

 - Game Notes: at Idaho - Rapid City Rush

-- Growlers Pregame Notes: January 31 vs. Brampton Beast - Newfoundland Growlers
+- IceMen Fight for Big Win in Penalty Marred Contest - Jacksonville IceMen

-- Oilers Fall to Allen, Drop League-Leading Point Streak - Tulsa Oilers
+- Oilers Tie Game in Final Minute Before Falling in Overtime - Tulsa Oilers

-- IceMen Earn a Point in 3-2 Overtime Loss to Komets - Jacksonville IceMen
+- Rush Earn Crucial Standings Point in Overtime Loss - Rapid City Rush

+- Steelheads Storm Back for 3-2 Overtime Win over Rush in Sellout - Idaho Steelheads

+- Late Nailers Power-Play Goal Gives Solar Bears 3-2 Loss - Orlando Solar Bears

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.